shawngraham/cdh2020/content/en/week/1/help.md

 None of that is helpful.
 Telling me that you worked on it for 3 hours just shows me that you ignored my messages about 'if it doesn't come after 30 minutes, take a break, ask for help'.
 So - let's practice right now.

 We're going to make a git mistake.

+Here's the situation:

+> Imagine that you were working on your repo, wanting to update it from the command line - but you had to go away for a bit.
+When you come back, you discover your computer has run out of juice and shut down.
+Plugging it back in, none of your folders are open.
+You click on what you think is the right one and start to carry on....

 Right-click on any folder on your computer **except the one(s) you created in the github exercise**, and open a command prompt or a terminal there.
 Imagine I told you to commit your changes, like so: `git commit -m "this is just a test"`.

 Do that.

 What happened?
-Write a 'help request', using the guidelines above, and send it to me.
+Write a 'help request', using the guidelines above, and post it in the appropriate channel in our Discord, introducing it with an appropriate title (eg, 'Demo Help Request').
+Feel free to respond to a request with eg 'Demo Help Response'.

 ### Answering questions